konhito/Build-your-own-redis/README.md

 <div align="center">

-# 🚀 Build Your Own Redis
+# Build Your Own Redis

-A Redis-like in-memory key-value server built from scratch to deeply understand networking, protocol parsing, and data structures.
+A Redis-like in-memory key-value server built from scratch to understand networking, protocol parsing, and data structures.

 <br>